-Hossein Zahir specialises in criminal defence work.
+Hossein specialises in criminal defence work.
 Formerly as a solicitor and now as a barrister he has represented defendants charged with murder, drug trafficking, fraud, money laundering and other serious crimes.
-He has a particular interest in terrorism and public order and protest cases.
+He has particular experience in terrorism as well as public order and protest cases.

 Reported and Notable Cases